ddvniele/cydiarepo/README.md

 - nothing here for now. publishing tweaks as soon as possible ;)

 ## ⏳ Next Goals
+- already done:
+  - new restyled website for repo
+- coming soon:
   - collecting and adding all the tweaks I've made during the past years
-- new restyled website for repo and tweaks depictions
+  - new restyled website for tweak depictions
   - so much more! these features are still a work-in-progress.

 ### 💟 Thanks to
 I'd like to thank so much [supermamon](https://github.com/supermamon/) and in particular his project [Reposi3](https://github.com/supermamon/Reposi3), which I forked to do this!